 Stanley, Frank L., Jr.(born: 1937 - died: 2007)

-Frank L. Stanley, Jr. was a journalist and was editor and publisher of the Louisville (KY) Defender newspaper until 1976.
+Frank L. Stanley, Jr. was a journalist who served as editor and publisher of the Louisville (KY) Defender newspaper until 1976.
 He chaired the Allied Organizations for Civil Rights (AOCR), the organization that coordinated the 1964 March on Frankfort, KY, where Martin Luther King, Jr. addressed 10,000 citizens.
 The march was in support of the public accommodations bill, which was not passed.
 Stanley was active in many civil rights efforts in Louisville, including voter registration and public demonstrations.
 In 1968, he was executive director of the Los Angeles National Urban League.
 Kentucky Governor Julian Carroll appointed him executive director of the Kentucky Commission on Corrections and Community Service in 1974.
 Ten years later he planned to run as a Democratic candidate for mayor of Louisville.
 Frank L. Stanley, Jr. was the son of journalist Frank L. Stanley Sr. He was a graduate of Louisville Central High School, the University of Illinois, and George Washington University.
 For more see Kentucky's Black Heritage, by the Kentucky Commission on Human Rights; and P. Burba, "Frank Stanley, Jr., champion of civil rights in Louisville, dies at 70," Courier-Journal (Louisville), 03/02/2007, News section, p.
 4B.